Gatwick airport handles about 24% of flights to and from London. It is among the most frequented, and the second busiest airport in London.

 Gatwick’s location, about 30 miles south of Central London, makes it accessible by a range of transportation modes.
 However, prices can vary dramatically depending on the option you choose, the time of travel, and how far in advance you book.
 Budget-friendly travel not only saves money but often results in discovering new and efficient ways to navigate the city.

-Key Insights:
+Key Advantages

 If saving money is your goal, public transport is your best bet.
 Let’s break down the most budget-friendly options.